at4260/inbestment/README.md

 - Short-term plans can be found in my github [Issues](https://github.com/at4260/inbestment/issues)

 <h5>Long-term</h5>
+- Improve methodology of determining total portfolio performance by taking a stock ticker's real inception date and still allowing apples-to-apples comparison
 - Use machine learning to estimate user's assets, income, and company 401K information (to limit number of user inputted fields)
 - More customizations and options in risk tolerance portfolios
-- Allows user to input all assets from multiple sources (current accounts and investments) and re-allocates their portfolio to Inbestment's recommendation
+- Allow user to input all assets from multiple sources (current accounts and investments) and re-allocates their portfolio to Inbestment's recommendation

 Setting Up
 --------